 It all starts innocently enough.
-You can’t sleep, so you’re whiling away your insomnia taking personality tests online.
+You can’t sleep, so you’re whiling away your insomnia by taking personality tests online.
 Then, something compels you to click on a toxic friends quiz.
-At the time, you reassure yourself that it’s just something to do — no big deal, because the friend you’re thinking of surely won’t have any of the trademark signs of a toxic person.
+At the time, you reassure yourself that it’s just something to do — no big deal because the friend you’re thinking of surely won’t have any of the trademark signs of a toxic person.

 But as you scroll through the symptoms of a toxic friendship, you start to get that sinking feeling in the pit of your stomach.
 It might not happen that night.
 It might not happen for another month of nights.
 At some point, though, the notion that you have a toxic friend in your life will start to nag at you.
 How do you know for sure?
 What should you do?

 To help you wade through these tricky waters, we asked a couple of therapists and relationship experts for their professional insight.
 Consider this your guide to toxic friendships: how to identify them, how to get rid of them, and how to deal with the inevitable emotional fallout from doing so.

 What are some of the symptoms of a toxic friendship?